livMatS/RDM-Wiki-public/rdm/dtool/src/030_cli/005_quick_start.md

 dtool cp my-first-dataset s3://test-bucket
 ```

-or to the testing Windows share, i.e. with
+or to the testing smb share, i.e. with

 ```bash
 dtool cp my-first-dataset smb://test-share